syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 documentation: ug
 ---

-# Getting started
+# Getting Started

 This section guides getting started with Windows application, controls, etc.

 ## Assembly deployment

-Refer [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#schedule) section to get the list of assemblies or NuGet package needs to be added as reference to use the control in any application.
+Refer to [control dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#schedule) section to get the list of assemblies or NuGet package that should be added as reference to use the control in any application.

 ## Creating application with the ScheduleControl

-In this walk through, users will create WinForms application that contains the Schedule control.
+In this walkthrough, user will create a WinForms application that contains the Schedule control.

 ### Creating the project

 Create a new Windows Forms project in Visual Studio to display the Schedule control with data objects.

 ### Adding control via designer